Why Join Clubs at Berkeley?

 Whether you’re part of the normal busy atmosphere of students on campus or seeking to engage through hybrid or remote options, there are so many ways to explore your interests or try new activities at Berkeley.
 But with so many choices at your fingertips, where do you start?
 Never fear.
 Read on and discover resources to help find the perfect club for you.

 Where to look?

-One great resource for finding clubs is the Student Group Lookup (CalLink), which lists every student organization registered with registered with the LEAD (Leadership, Engagement, Advising, & Development) Center.
+One great resource for finding clubs is the Student Group Lookup (CalLink), which lists every student organization registered with registered with OASIS (Organization Advising & Student Involvement Services).
 This is a great resource to browse if you want to get an idea of the different clubs offered at Cal.
 You can filter clubs and groups by topic, such as performing arts, academics, publications, recreation, or culture and identity.

 Another way to find groups is to attend Calapalooza, Cal’s bi-annual event for showcasing clubs and organizations.
 This multi-day event normally happens on Sproul Plaza at the beginning of each semester, and each club sets up a table on campus to hand out information and recruit new members.
-This year, there is a Virtual Calapalooza planned for September 7–10, from 5 to 7 p.m. each night.
+Meet a sampling of clubs who table at Calapalooza.

 How to join?

 Joining a new group can be nerve-wracking.
 Once you’ve found a few you like, how can you get involved?
 Each club has individual rules about how to join.
 Some might require you to fill out a simple form or questionnaire; some more exclusive ones like sororities and fraternities might require you to attend events or interviews.
 But for every competitive club at Cal there are plenty of groups that welcome everyone.